 Do Not Forget

 Make sure to bring your ball-glove if you wish to catch fly-balls or balls that are knocked out of the field.
 The team players are pretty accessible at these spring training games and it is easy to interact with them, so perhaps pack a pad of paper and a pen if you wish to get autographs.
 Often the players will sign autographs prior to the game and there may be a scheduled time listed on the internet.
-As usual, do not ever leave home without your camera.
 Outdoor ballgame pictures are a must!

 Plan Your Spring Training Vacation

-The parks in Florida are all within a few hours of each other so you can easily drive from coast to coast, seeing all 15 teams play ball.
-This is considered a major tourist destination and people from all over the country come to see these games.
+The parks in Florida are all within a few hours of each other so you can easily drive from coast to coast, seeing all 15 teams play.
+It is considered a major tourist destination and people from all over the country come to see these games.
 Last year over 1.5 million people took in Florida’s spring baseball training games.
-Come enjoy the fun!
+Enjoy the fun!

 Note: If you have a favorite team and plan to see them repeatedly, consider buying a season pass for access to every game.
 They are very affordable.